Overview: Excel SUMIF Function

 =VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])

-Let’s get introduced to our dataset first.
 The first table (B4:D14) represents some random order data with product IDs and their corresponding prices.
 The second table on the right shows the customer names and their IDs.
-What we’ll do here is search for a specific customer name present in Cell C16 and then based on this only information, we’ll look for the orders for the corresponding customer and make a sum of the total price to be paid in Cell C17.
+We’ll search for a specific customer name present in cell C16, fetch the orders for the corresponding customer, and make a sum of the total price to be paid in cell C17.

 =SUMIF(B5:B14,VLOOKUP(C16,F5:G11,2,FALSE),D5:D14)